reduxio/puppet/reduxio/README.md

 the devices as the proxy node host name, to avoid conflict in cases where the proxy node should act both as agent and as a Reduxio network device(s) proxy.
 The device name is the certificate name that the puppet master (server) will be authenticated with.
-If working with the same Reduxio system from multiple proxy nodes, make sure to name the devices in each node differently, if wishing to execute different manifests from the the proxy nodes on the same Reduxio system.
+If working with the same Reduxio system from multiple proxy nodes, make sure to name the devices in each node differently, if wishing to execute different manifests from the proxy nodes on the same Reduxio system.

 Once defining a device.conf file on the proxy node, you should also define the relative manifest to the network device on the puppet master node (usually in `site.pp` file):